-If you intend to divorce your spouse but have run into a roadblock when you find out they don’t agree with this decision, there is no need to panic.
-With the right guidance from the Los Angeles divorce lawyers at Furman & Zavatsky LLP, you can navigate the divorce process – even if your spouse is uncooperative, which is appropriately known as an “uncooperative spouse.”
+If you intend to divorce your spouse but have run into a roadblock when you find out they don't agree with this decision, there is no need to panic.
+With the right guidance from the Los Angeles divorce lawyers at Furman & Zavatsky, you can navigate the divorce process – even if your spouse is uncooperative, which is appropriately known as an “uncooperative spouse.”
 Read some tips on how to tell your spouse you want a divorce.

-However, when it comes to divorce in California, your divorce can be finalized even if your spouse does not want to “sign the divorce papers”, or make any agreements of the issue.
+However, when it comes to divorce in California, your divorce can be finalized even if your spouse does not want to “sign the divorce papers”, or make any agreements on the issue.
 If they refuse to sign the proof of service, you can arrange to have a friend of family member serve your spouse, arrange for a process server to serve them, or even arrange for a sheriff to serve your spouse.

 It's important to note that serving your spouse with divorce papers is only the start of the divorce.
 The Los Angeles County Divorce Court will require a “proof of service,” which is considered a formal and legal notification that a divorce petition has been filed.

-It’s mandatory for service to be made, but not that the spouse has to actually sign anything.
-In California, a divorce can proceed through the courts, and even finalized if your spouse absolutely refuses to sign any papers.
+It's mandatory for service to be made, but not that the spouse has to actually sign anything.
+In California, a divorce can proceed through the courts and even be finalized if your spouse absolutely refuses to sign any papers.
 Contact one of our Los Angeles divorce attorneys for more specific information.

-Now that we have covered a general overview of situations where you have an uncooperative spouse in a divorce, let’s take a closer look at some legal language below.
+Now that we have covered a general overview of situations where you have an uncooperative spouse in a divorce let's take a closer look at some legal language below.

-The Mythology about Signing California Divorce Papers
+The Mythology of Signing California Divorce Papers

-This is known as California’s residency requirements.
-Simply put, in the state of California, you don’t need your spouse’s consent to divorce.
+This is known as California's residency requirements.
+Simply put, in the state of California, you don't need your spouse's consent to divorce.
 Why?
-Because California is a “no-fault” state, but you must remember as stated above….you MUST properly serve your spouse with the divorce petition (complaint).
+Because California is a “no-fault” state, but you must remember, as stated above….you MUST properly serve your spouse with the divorce petition (complaint).